rust-unofficial/patterns/CONTRIBUTING.md

 Early reviews of the community are not meant as an offense but to give feedback.

 A good principle: "Work together, share ideas, teach others."

-### Test the book locally before submitting

-Before submitting the PR launch the commands `mdbook build` to make sure that the book builds and `mdbook test` to make sure that code examples are correct.

 ### Important Note